glauber-md/mobile-simple-rest-call/README.md

 ## Dependencies

-This library currently depends on jQuery (I'll plan a future version without that dependency).
+This library currently depends on jQuery.
 You can get it from https://jquery.com/download/ .

 It also depends on the following cordova libraries: